christroutner/RPi-Tracker/README.md

 5. Clone this repository
   * `git clone https://github.com/christroutner/RPi-Tracker`

 6. Change into the `RPi-Tracker` directory.
+To save typing, it might help to rename the directory to `rpi-tracker`.

 7. Install the dependencies with this command:
   * `npm install`